-The Jewish Museum in Frankfurt am Main is the first independent museum in the Federal Republic of Germany to be set up with the explicit task of making it possible for people to experience Jewish cultures both past and present.
-It collects, preserves and studies cultural artefacts and testimonia related to the Jewish history of Frankfurt.
-It promotes a general understanding of Jewish history and culture and strengthens the social climate of tolerance and liberalism in the city of Frankfurt through its internationally acclaimed exhibitions, its super-regional educational work and its digital offers.
+The Jewish Museum in Frankfurt am Main is the first independent museum in the Federal Republic of Germany to be set up with the explicit task of enabling people to experience Jewish cultures both past and present.
+It collects, preserves and studies cultural arteficts and testimonials related to the Jewish history of Frankfurt.
+It promotes a general understanding of Jewish history and culture and strengthens the social climate of tolerance and liberalism in the city of Frankfurt through its internationally acclaimed exhibitions, its super-regional educational work, and its digital offers.

 Inauguration of the Jakob Nussbaum Archive

-Thanks to citizens’ involvement and the support of the Society of Friends and Patrons, the Jewish Museum was able to acquire some important paintings by the artist and also large parts of his estate from a private collector.
-The Jakob Nussbaum estate consists of letters, documents and photographs, about 200 lead pencil and ink drawings and watercolours that Jakob Nussbaum made during his studies and in his Frankfurt years.
+Thanks to citizens’ involvement and the support of the Society of Friends and Patrons, the Jewish Museum was able to acquire some several paintings by the artist as well as large parts of his estate from a private collector.
+The Jakob Nussbaum estate consists of letters, documents, and photographs, approximately 200 lead pencil and ink drawings, and watercolors that Jakob Nussbaum made during his studies and in his Frankfurt years.
 The Jakob Nussbaum Archive will enable future generations to gain a comprehensive view of the work and thinking of one of the city’s most important Jewish artists from the first half of the 20th century.

-The artwork will be made with the support of Baron David and Baron Eric de Rothschild, the family-run bank Rothschild & Co as well as the Klaus Mangold company in Stuttgart.
+The artwork was made with the support of Baron David and Baron Eric de Rothschild, the family-run bank Rothschild & Co as well as the Klaus Mangold company in Stuttgart.

 Henri Matisse, Le Mur Rose (1898)

-Through generous donations from the BHF-Bank, the BHF Bank Foundation, a donation by a board member of the BHF-Bank Dietmar Schmid, plus funds from the Society of Friends and Patrons of the Jewish Museum one third of the buying price could be raised.
+Through generous donations from the BHF-Bank, the BHF Bank Foundation, a donation by a board member of the BHF-Bank, Dietmar Schmid, as well as funds from the Society of Friends and Patrons of the Jewish Museum, one third of the buying price was raised.
 The other two thirds came from the Hessische Kulturstiftung and the Margarethe and Gustav Kober Nachlass.
 The painting will be on show in the new permanent exhibition.